awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/recommendations.md

 ## Sensitive information leak prevention<a name="info-leak-prevention"></a>

 Sensitive information in code should not be shared with unauthorized parties\.
-CodeGuru Reviewer looks for lines of code where sensitive information leaks might be occurring, and suggests different ways to handle the data\.
+CodeGuru Reviewer looks for lines of code where sensitive information might be leaking, and suggests different ways to handle the data\.

 ## Common coding best practices<a name="common-bug-fixes"></a>

 CodeGuru Reviewer checks parameters and looks for lines of code that could create bugs\.
-There are many common errors that cause bugs to happen, such as forgetting to check whether an object is null before setting it, reassigning a synchronized object, or concatenating fields in a string without a separator\.
+There are many common coding errors that cause bugs to happen, such as forgetting to check whether an object is null before setting it, reassigning a synchronized object, or forgetting to initialize a variable along an exception path\.
 CodeGuru Reviewer can point to the location of those errors and other sources of problems in code\.

 ## Refactoring<a name="refactoring"></a>